mathiasgredal/neoboot/README.md

 - integrate with reqwless(reqwest) and picoserve(axum)
 - websockets using tungstenite
 - autobahn test suite
+- use flatbuffers to create an rpc protocol
+- make a python proxy client that communicates with the rpc server
+- make a pytest test suite using the proxy client
 - enhance performance using mio
 - create cli using shellfish with following commands:
     - stats